 Sage Final Tips

 As far as Races go, I really like Nature Godlike for this Build.
-Your Might, Dexterity and Constitution will all be buffed constantly, so you will gain the 2 extra power levels all the time when in combat.
-This is great because it will increase the damage, accuracy and penetration of your Spirit Lance, and you’ll need that.
+Your Might, Dexterity and Constitution will all be buffed constantly, so you will gain the 1 extra power level all the time when in combat.
+This is great because it will increase the Damage, Accuracy and Penetration of your Spirit Lance, and you’ll need that.
 Hearth Orlan is also not a bad choice for the extra Crit chance, which helps to proc Swift Flurry more often.

 Remember to use your Wounds on attacks like Raised Torment, Skyward Kick, and Force of Anguish.
 You want to spend your Wounds as fast as you can, because you will hit your limit of 5 constantly and you’ll just waste them otherwise.
 You will be striking in an AoE with these and so will replenish them instantly.
 Also remember you deal damage with Rooting Pain each time you gain a Wound so you want to spend them and build them up fast for max efficiency.